OmarCastro/custom-elements-directive/README.md

 Custom elements directives is a Javascript library that adds directives support to custom elements

-Elements directives are re-usable pieces of logic that can be used to extend elements functionality.
+A directive in this case is an instruction to give to an element as to make a specific logic.
+It is used to break the logic in smaller pieces as to make the element more maintainable.
+It can also be used to extend the functionality of an element to a specific use case without the need to change the original logic of the custom element.